sauyog/linux/Readme.md

 ● Ran CPUID Package for 0x4FFFFFFC and 0x4FFFFFFD with exit number in ecx.

+● Created a script to run the below command with variable exit numbers.

 ### Output:
-● Ran the below commands in the inner VM which is inside outer VM
+● Ran the below cpuid commands using scr.sh script in the inner VM which is inside outer VM

+  bash scr.sh

     cpuid -l 0X4ffffffc -s exit_number

     cpuid -l 0X4ffffffd -s exit_number

-● Ran the command dmesg in the outer VM which gave the output.
+● Ran the command 'dmesg' in the outer VM which gave the output.
+The images of output are placed in the file cmpe283/Assignment-3/Assignment_3.docx

-### Observations:
+### Following Observations were made:

 3: Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?